 While cars generally don’t command as much of your attention as they did decades ago when it comes to routine maintenance, it doesn’t mean you can ignore caring for your car all together.
 When you look at your owner’s manual, you may find it overwhelming.
 Most manuals have a long list of service reminders that make it seem like you’re going to spend every waking moment sitting in a waiting area as an automotive technician works on your automobile.

 Even though every tidbit of information in your owner’s manual was put there because it’s important, some pieces of information are more important than others.
-Whether you own a new Lexus car or one of our church creative writing, there are four things you should never overlook when comes to the routine maintenance your automobile needs – your oil, air filter, brake pads, and tires.
+Whether you own a new Lexus car or one of our accutane growth effects, there are four things you should never overlook when comes to the routine maintenance your automobile needs – your oil, air filter, brake pads, and tires.

 Oil is often described as your car’s “life blood.”
 While that comparison is a bit misleading, it does adequately underscore the important role oil plays in keeping your automobile running the way it should.